 Until they started to win.

 And something started to shift in the gym.
-They were the "Bad News Bears" of Allstars and soon other CheerMADs and their kids were rooting for them.
+They were the "Bad News Bears" of Allstars and soon other CHEERMaDs were rooting for them.

 No longer relegated to the back line, Becky's perseverance paid off and she was given center position in the dance and was the only one standing at the end of the routine when all others collapsed to their knees.
 One coach told me she'd "rather have a team of 'Beckies' than one with a handful of advanced tumblers."
 Halfway through the season, the Senior Level 5 team started arriving extra early and stand at the end of the stage to cheer them on.
 One such Worlds' level Allstar was overheard to say, “I’d show up five hours early to watch Becky work that dance.”